Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > Use **short-lived feature branches** to enable faster, safer development 🚀

-### Question #41 💩
+### Question #27 💩💩💩

-HOTSPOT You have an Azure virtual machine named VM1 that runs Linux.
+You have an Azure virtual machine named VM1 that runs Linux.

 You plan to deploy the Desired State Configuration (DSC) extension to VM1.